-Privacy laws across Canada at the federal and provincial level are undergoing significant changes.
-Quebec recently passed amendments to its legislation that significantly enhance the rights of individuals and increases obligations and risks to organizations.
+Privacy laws across Canada, at both the federal and provincial levels, are undergoing significant changes.
+Recent amendments to Quebec's provincial legislation, now fully in force, provide individuals with significantly enhanced rights and impose increased obligations and risks to organizations.
 These changes largely take effect over three years, starting in September 2022.
-As of September 2022, the following provisions in Quebec's amended privacy laws took effect effect: Designation of a person in charge of the protection of personal information for an organization, mandatory reporting of confidentiality incidents, provisions governing the communication of personal information in the context of a commercial transaction and communication of personal information for research purposes.
+As of September 2022, the following provisions in Quebec's amended privacy laws took effect: Designation of a person in charge of the protection of personal information for an organization, mandatory reporting of confidentiality incidents, provisions governing the communication of personal information in the context of a commercial transaction and communication of personal information for research purposes.

-As of September 2023, the majority of the proposed revisions took effect, including the following: Requirements surrounding governance policies and practices, privacy impact assessments, transparency and privacy notices, restrictions around using identification, geolocation tracking and profiling technologies, new consent requirements, privacy by default design requirements, requirements surrounding automated decision-making. regulations surrounding transfers of personal information outside of Quebec, requirements surrounding retention and destruction of personal information, creation of the right to be forgotten as well as the notable enforcement mechanisms.
+As of September 2023, the majority of the proposed revisions took effect, including the following: Requirements surrounding governance policies and practices, privacy impact assessments, transparency and privacy notices, restrictions around using identification, geolocation tracking and profiling technologies, new consent requirements, privacy by default design requirements, requirements surrounding automated decision-making, regulations surrounding transfers of personal information outside of Quebec, requirements surrounding retention and destruction of personal information, creation of the right to be forgotten as well as the notable enforcement mechanisms.

-As of September 2024, obligations surrounding data portability will take effect.
+As of September 2024, obligations surrounding data portability took effect.

-The Canadian federal government introduced draft legislation, the Digital Charter Implementation Act, in June 2022 designed in part to replace the federal Personal Information Protection and Electronic Documents Act ("PIPEDA").
-The Digital Charter Implementation Act would implement three different pieces of legislation significantly impacting privacy rights: (i) the Consumer Privacy Protection Act; (ii) the Personal Information and Data Protection Tribunal Act; and (iii) the Artificial Intelligence and
+The Canadian federal government previously introduced draft legislation, the Digital Charter Implementation Act, designed in part to replace the federal Personal Information Protection and Electronic Documents Act ("PIPEDA").
+The Digital Charter Implementation Act would implement three different pieces of legislation significantly impacting privacy rights: (i) the Consumer Privacy Protection Act ("CPPA"); (ii) the Personal Information and Data Protection Tribunal Act ("PIDPTA"); and (iii) the